703-324-5500

-There are three distinct kinds or categories of floodplains in Fairfax County:
+There are three kinds of floodplains in Fairfax County:

 The Community Rating System is a voluntary program for recognizing and encouraging community floodplain management activities that exceed the minimum standards set up for the National Flood Insurance Program.
 The program does this by adjusting flood insurance rates to reflect the reduced flood risks that are a result of community activities that reduce flood losses, facilitate accurate insurance ratings and promote awareness of flood insurance.